 - Wave energy can use floating buoys, platforms, or submerged devices placed in deep water to generate electricity from the motion of the ocean's waves.

+The share of marine energy in comparison to the world's overall primary energy consumption is currently very small.
+Due to the diverse nature of marine energy resources, there will not be a uniform approach to developing and installing marine energy generation systems.
 Large scale tidal energy has been in use for some time – a 240 megawatt plant was opened in 1966 in France.
 But tidal energy has not spread widely and there are very few plants in operation today.

 The future for marine energy